setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 TRAIN.RED

 This detailed review of Train Red discusses many strength- and endurance-related uses; however, interpreting SmO2 data requires additional knowledge.
-Train Red has a configurable Garmin Connect IQ data field, and you can add one for each muscle group to your HYROX sports profile on your watch.
-I use mine periodically to measure endurance exhaustion on the road and hypertrophy in the gym.
+Train Red features a configurable Garmin Connect IQ data field, allowing you to add one for each muscle group to your HYROX sports profile on your watch.
+I use mine periodically to measure endurance and exhaustion on the road, as well as hypertrophy in the gym.

 This accurately measures Muscle Oxygen (a proxy for muscular fatigue); however, the sensor must be precisely placed above the working muscle.
 You can move sensors whilst training, but in a Hyrox race, you either have to buy several sensors or strategically place one sensor on a muscle group that might be your weakness or one you want to conserve energy on.